History & Tradition

 Football at the University of St. Thomas began in the late 1890s.
 Its first official varsity intercollegiate games were played in 1904.

 The Tommies rank as one of the top 25 NCAA Division III football programs in all-time winning percentage.
-In 2006, UST joined the University of Minnesota and St. John's University as the only Minnesota institutions to reach 500 victories.
+In 2016, UST joined the University of Minnesota and St. John's University as the only Minnesota institutions to reach 600 victories.
+In 2018, the Tommies will become just the second Minnesota university (with Minnesota Gophers) to surpass 1,000 all-time games played.

 The Tommies established themselves as a top-tier program early in the conference's history.
 Joe Brandy built a 33-7-1 record as Tommie football coach in the 1920s.
 He came to the MIAC after his days as the starting Notre Dame quarterback under Knute Rockne for the Irish's unbeaten 1920 team.
 He played in the same backfield as George Gipp, the subject of the famed “Win one for the Gipper” speech.
 Brandy also was Notre Dame's captain and star guard in basketball.
 In 1924, Brandy coached both the Tommies and served as head coach of the National Football League’s Minneapolis Mariners.